FADM-DCMN-CORY-A-HOFSTAD-USN/OFFICIAL-GUNDAM-MAXWELL-RIFLE-PATENT/README.md

 1. Draw in atmosphere by induction.

-2. Inhibiting the free movement of atomes withing bore
+2. Inhibiting the free movement of atomes within bore

 3. Use UV light to tighten the rotation of electrons around molecules.